auth0/docs/articles/integrations/aws-api-gateway/index.md

   pkgType: 'js' + account.clientParam
 }) %>

-*This seed project is a starting point for this tutorial.
-You can see it builds off of the pet theme if you  already tried the Amazon API Gateway tutorials.
-It includes the Client ID for your Auth0 application.
+*This seed project is the starting point for this tutorial.
+It builds on the pet theme from the Amazon API Gateway tutorials and automatically includes the `Client ID` for your Auth0 application.*

 ### Building a Serverless Application using Token-based Authentication with AWS API Gateway and Lambda